-I am an Associate Professor (July 1, 2017) in the School of Environment, Resources and Sustainability (SERS, formerly ERS) at the University of Waterloo.
-My Post Doctoral research was completed in ERS at the University of Waterloo.
+As of January 2022, I am a Professor in the School of Environment and Sustainability (SES) at Royal Roads University.
+Between 2009-2021, I was an Assistant and then Associate Professor in the School of Environment, Resources and Sustainability (SERS) at the University of Waterloo.
+My Post Doctoral research was completed in SERS at the University of Waterloo.
 My PhD (2007) is from the University of Guelph’s Department of Geography, MA from the University of Toronto’s collaborative program in Political Science and Environmental Studies, and a BA from the University of Guelph’s International Development program (Biophysical Environment).
 As part of my undergraduate program, I studied at the University of Haifa through their English-language program.

 Below, you will find the description of my research program as it has evolved over time.
 There are three key points to keep in mind as you read the academic bumpf:

 First, I’m a ‘water person’ to the core.
 I’ve been fascinated/obsessed by water issues since childhood.
 My grandfather built wooden sailboats for fun and some of my earliest and happiest memories are sailing with him.
 Even today, if I’m not researching water, I want to be on, in or near water.
 Second, I’m constitutionally incapable of working within disciplinary boundaries.
 I’m willing to test ideas from any discipline that offers useful insights or methods.
 And third, the thing that drives me to research and teach every single day is that I’m worried about the world the children — yours, mine, theirs — will inherit.
 I talk about ‘hero projects’ in my research: figuring out why we — as individuals and as a society — make the decisions we do about water is my hero project**.
 If we can figure out water — something so essential to our very existence — then maybe, just maybe….